PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

   - GROUP BY: `time(1s) tag(product_id) fill(previous)`
   - ALIAS BY: `$tag_product_id`

-This metric roughly translates as follows: First count the number of interactions with a product (product taken, product returned) during a 1 second interval.
-This can be thought of as the magnitude of the product activity, which is useful in understanding how much activity a particular shelf has.
-However, additionally computing the non-negative difference between these magnitudes yields insight into how consistent these magnitudes are and roughly translates to the *velocity* of product activity on a shelf.
+This metric determines the magnitude of product activity by first counting the number of interactions with a product (product taken, product returned) during a 1 second interval.
+This is useful in understanding how much activity a particular shelf has.
+Additionally computing the non-negative difference between these magnitudes yields insight into how consistent these magnitudes are and roughly translates to the *velocity* of product activity on a shelf.

 ![Grafana Dash](https://github.com/ARMmbed/mbed-cloud-tutorial-python-influxdb/blob/cola/docs/images/grafana-cola.png)